hfawaz/bigdata18/README.md

 ## Source code
 The software is developed using Python 3.5.
 We trained the models on a cluster of more than 60 GPUs.
 You will need the [UCR archive](https://www.cs.ucr.edu/~eamonn/time_series_data/) to re-run the experiments of the paper.
+### Pre-trained and fine-tuned models
+You can download from the companion [web page](http://germain-forestier.info/bigdata2018/) all pre-trained and fine-tuned models you would need to re-produce the experiments.
+Feel free to fine-tune on your own datasets !!!

 ## Prerequisites
 All python packages needed are listed in [pip-requirements.txt] [[TDO ADD LINK]] file and can be installed simply using the pip command.